 If financing provided by the property seller is more than 2% below current standard rates for second mortgages, the subordinate financing must be considered a sales concession and the subordinate financing amount must be deducted from the sales price.

 The table below describes unacceptable subordinate financing terms.
 Refer to B4-2.3-04, Loan Eligibility for Co-op Share Loans, for information related to co-op share loans.
-For additional information on subordinate financing for DU Refi Plus or Refi Plus transactions, see B5-5.2-01, DU Refi Plus and Refi Plus Eligibility.
+For additional information on subordinate financing for high LTV refinance transactions, see B5-7-01, High LTV Refinance Loan and Borrower Eligibility.

 |✓||Unacceptable Subordinate Financing Terms|